Black Hills: Precambrian

 The 'bull's eye' of this target is called the granite core.
 The granite of the Black Hills was emplaced by magma generated during the Trans-Hudson orogeny and contains abundant pegmatite.
 The core of the Black Hills has been dated to 1.8 billion years.
 Other localized deposits have been dated to around 2.2 to 2.8 billion years.
 One of these is located in the northern hills.
 It is called French Creek Granite although it has been metamorphosed into gneiss.
 The other is called the Bear Mountain complex, and it is located in the west-central part of the hills.

-"Making a concentric ring around the core is the metamorphic zone.
+Making a concentric ring around the core is the metamorphic zone.
 The rocks in this ring are all very old, as much as 2 billion years and older.
 This zone is very complex, filled with many diverse rock types.
 The rocks were originally sedimentary until there was a collision between the North American continent and a terrane.
 This collision, called the Trans-Hudson Orogeny, caused the original rocks to fold and twist into a vast mountain range.
-Over the millions of years, these tilted rocks, which in many areas are tilted to 90 degrees or more, eroded.
+Over millions of years, these tilted rocks, which in many areas are tilted to 90 degrees or more, eroded.
 Today we see the evidence of this erosion in the Black Hills, where the metamorphic rocks end in an angular unconformity below the younger sedimentary layers.